 Note: All charts are on logarithmic scales.
-Data up to 10th June.
+Data up to 3rd June.
 Source: University of Oxford, Our World in Data; Corinna.
 Return to "What's New".

-In the US, case numbers are now falling in every state, and in every region
+In the US, case numbers are now stabilizing or falling in every state, and in every region

 Note: First two charts are on logarithmic scales.
 Sources: USAFacts; Centers for Disease Control and Prevention; New York Times; Corinna.
-Latest data are for 10th June.
+Latest data are for 3rd June.
 Return to "What's New".

-Case numbers and deaths are continuing to decline steadily in the US and Europe, while the more recent rise in cases in Asia may also be peaking
+Case numbers and deaths are continuing to decline steadily in the US and Europe, but have begun to rise in a number of Asian countries

 Note: All charts are on logarithmic scales.
 Data for new deaths in Spain between 25th May and 19th June 2020 not shown because of distortions caused by reclassifications on those dates.
-Data up to 10th June.
+Data up to 3rd June.
 Source: University of Oxford, Our World in Data; Corinna.
 Return to "What's New".

-79 new cases were recorded in Australia this week, two more than last week - 52 of them acquired overseas, and 27 locally
+77 new cases were recorded in Australia this week, the most in four weeks - and 36 of them were 'locally acquired'